A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain

-The variable $q$ is called a \emph{quefrency}, or \emph{cepstral coefficient}.
-A low dimensional version of the cepstrogram, often used in speech recognition and speech synthesis, are the \emph{Mel-frequency cepstral coefficients}, or \emph{MFCC}.
+A low dimensional time-frequency representation of the sound wave, often used in speech recognition and speech synthesis, are the \emph{Mel-frequency cepstral coefficients}, or \emph{MFCC}.
 The computation of the MFCC is done in two steps.
 First, the \emph{Mel spectrogram}, a filtered version of the spectrogram is computed,

 where $(b_{f, k})_{k = 0, \ldots, N-1}, f = 0, \ldots, F$ is the so-called Mel-scale filter bank (an example of a Mel-scale filter bank is given in \citealt{Gold2011}) with $F$ filters, which is believed to mimic the human ear auditory system.
 Then, the MFCC corresponds to the first $M \leq F$ coefficients of the inverse Fourier transform of the Mel spectrogram: